Francis Petre: Evaluation

 Dunedin was a dynamic place for an architect to be in the late 19th century, due to its great prosperity and subsequent expansion just before and after 1900.
-These were largely the result of the Central Otago goldrush of the 1860s, the subsequent development of the refrigerated meat export trade and then the gold-dredging boom.
+These were largely the result of the Otago gold rush of the 1860s, the subsequent development of the refrigerated meat export trade and then the gold-dredging boom.

 Petre certainly did not obtain his many important commissions because of a lack of competing architects.
 The equally versatile R. A. Lawson was responsible for several important buildings in the city including the neoclassical ANZ Bank building and the Gothic revival Presbyterian First Church.
 W. B. Armson designed the Italian Renaissance Bank of New Zealand building in 1879, and George Troup was responsible for the magnificent Dunedin Railway Station.
 Italian-born architect Louis Boldini was also designing buildings in Dunedin at the same time, notably the 1883 Grand Hotel.
 Nor did Petre obtain work, with the possible exception of the Sacred Heart Basilica at Wellington, because of his family connections.
 On the contrary, his Catholicism, at the height of the British Empire, possibly lost him more ecclesiastical commissions than those for which he was ever engaged.
 What stood out was his engineer's practicalities at overcoming almost impossible difficulties.
 St. Joseph's Cathedral was built not only on the side of a hill, but also in a gully.
 His pioneering work with concrete and steel was of enormous value in a country where earthquakes were a constant risk.